Start a Business in Colorado

 DBA stands for “doing business as.”
 In Colorado, DBAs are called trade names.
 You can use a DBA If you want to avoid using your own name when operating a sole proprietorship.
 Businesses also use DBAs when they branch out into new markets or undergo a rebrand, because it allows them to change their business name and image without having to amend or refile state formation documents.

 In Colorado, a DBA is referred to as a trade name.
-To register a trade name, you’ll need to go online and file a Statement of Trade Name with the Colorado Secretary of State.
-It used to cost $20 to register a trade name in Colorado, but thanks to HB22-1001, the registration fee is just $1.
+To register a trade name, you’ll need to go online and file a Statement of Trade Name with the Colorado Secretary of State and pay a $20 registration fee.

 What about trademarked names?